Sick,Tired and Stressed – the modern teacher’s malady.

 That’s why I focused so much in my later years on developing the child’s self esteem first – because from that solid foundation a child could believe that they could achieve anything they set their mind to and this mentality and passion underpins all the work I now do with parents – because you as parents are the people who give your child that ultimate gift.

 Becoming a great teacher takes commitment to excellence and a passion to teach.
 It takes knowledge of many subjects and the ability to inspire.

 It takes patience, calmness and consistency.
 It needs routine and systems, as well as flexibility.

-Teacher’s need to be problem solvers, social workers as well as surrogate mums at times!
+Teacher’s need to be problem solvers, social workers as well as surrogate mums or dads at times!

 Teaching has never been a well paid profession and often teachers are drawn to teach as it is a vocation.
 I was fascinated to hear that Johnny Saunders the Sport’s Journalist from the Chris Evans Show on BBC Radio 2 left to become a teacher.